feng-zhang0712/mole/2025/english/support-worker-interview.md

 分析：考察是否真心诚意想做护理工作，表达出你对这份工作的热情、态度。

-I'm currently in China, I perviously work in the Internet industry, but the work environment can be tough for someone at 35.
+- I'm currently in China.
+I previously worked in the Internet industry, but the work environment can be tough for someone at 35.
 - Australia has always been my dream destination to work and live.
-- I believe 35 is the prime of my life, not the end of my career but a new beginning.
+- I believe 35 is the prime of my life, not the end of my career, but a new beginning.
 - Working as a support worker allows me to make a difference in people’s lives, giving me a sense of purpose and fulfillment, and aligns with my personal values.
 - This role offers a stable work environment and opportunities for personal and professional growth, which is important for my long-term career goals.
 - I’m passionate about serving others, especially those who need support to live independently and with dignity.
-- My skills, experience and personality make me well-suited for this work.
+- My skills, experience, and personality make me well-suited for this work.

 <!-- - I love talking with older people and listening to their life stories and experiences.
 It’s rewarding to build relationships and provide companionship. -->

-### What do you know about our organization/facility?

-问题：你对我们机构有多少了解？

-Overview: Your organization provides high-quality aged care and support services in Australia, focusing on helping older people live independently and with dignity in their homes or facilities.
-Services Offered: You offer personal care, like bathing and dressing, daily living help such as meal prep and cleaning, and companionship to reduce loneliness for clients.
-Commitment to Standards: I know you follow Australian Aged Care Quality Standards closely, ensuring safe, respectful care that puts clients' choices first.
-Team and Training: Your team includes trained support workers like me, with ongoing training in manual handling, infection control, and cultural sensitivity to provide the best support.
-Community Focus: You work closely with families and local health services to create personalized care plans, making a real difference in clients' lives.
-Why I'm Interested: I'm excited about your focus on client-centered care because it matches my passion for helping others and my skills from my Certificate III training.
-Recent Updates: From what I've read, you're committed to the new Aged Care Act 2024, improving safety and rights for older Australians.
-My Preparation: I visited your website and read about your values, like respect and empathy, which make me eager to join your team.

-### Why do you want to work at our facility/organization?

-问题：你为什么想在我们机构工作？

-Matches My Passion: Your focus on helping older people live with dignity fits my love for caring and making a difference in their lives.
-High-Quality Care: I admire how you follow Aged Care Quality Standards, ensuring safe and respectful support, which aligns with my training and values.
-Team Environment: I’m excited to join a team that works together and supports training, as I want to grow my skills in aged care and learn from others.
-Client-Centered Approach: Your commitment to personal care plans and respecting clients’ choices inspires me to provide the best care with empathy.
-Community Impact: I like how you connect with families and health services to improve clients’ lives, and I want to be part of that positive change.
-Stable Career Path: Your organization offers a steady job with growth opportunities, which is perfect for my goal to build a long-term career in Australia.
-Cultural Respect: I value your focus on diverse clients, as I enjoy adapting care to different backgrounds, like I learned in my Certificate III.
-Personal Connection: Helping older people feels meaningful to me, and I believe your facility’s values will let me show my dedication every day.

 ### Why should we hire you?